mmunhall/ds18b20-monitor/README.md

 ###Create a Twilio Account###

-Create a free/trial account a twilio.com.
+Create a free/trial account at [Twilio](http://www.twilio.com).
 Make note of the phone number, account SID and authorization token.
 These properties will be used later when configuring the monitor script.

 ###Circuit Assembly###

+TODO

 ###Pi Configuration###